 When you’re evaluating a credentialing service or reviewing your own internal process, knowing what to look for can save you from major headaches.
 A few seemingly small issues can quickly spiral into significant delays, revenue loss, and compliance risks.
 Here are the key red flags to keep on your radar.

-Incomplete or Inconsistent Information
+Missing or Inconsistent Details

 Think of a provider’s application as a puzzle.
 If any pieces are missing or don’t fit together, the whole picture is wrong.
 This is the most common cause of credentialing delays.
 Watch out for applications with missing work history, expired licenses, or inconsistent details across documents.
 These gaps force payers to issue rejections, sending you back to square one.
 Even worse, they can be a sign of fraudulent credentials, which puts your practice and your patients at serious risk.
 A thorough process catches these issues upfront.

-Lack of Communication and Transparency
+Poor Communication and No Transparency

 If you’re constantly chasing down your credentialing team for status updates, consider it a major red flag.
 A lack of clear communication often signals a disorganized process happening behind the scenes.
 You shouldn’t have to wonder where a provider is in the enrollment process.
 This uncertainty leads to stalled onboarding, which means providers can’t see patients and your practice isn’t generating revenue.
 A reliable partner provides regular updates and clear timelines, so you always know what’s happening and what to expect next.

-A One-Size-Fits-All Approach
+A “One-Size-Fits-All” Approach

 Credentialing isn’t a one-size-fits-all task.
 Every insurance network, state, and specialty has its own set of rules and application requirements.
 A partner who uses the exact same checklist for every provider is likely to miss crucial details.
 This oversight can lead to denied applications and wasted time.
 For example, Medicare has very different requirements than a commercial payer like Blue Cross Blue Shield.
 Your credentialing service should understand these nuances and tailor their approach to meet the distinct credentialing requirements of each specific payer.